Over 50,000 US users search for “productivity” in Google every single month.

-This is a compilation of my own strategies, tools that I use to perform at my best, and techniques I’ve learned from industry leaders and productivity trainers over the past 15 years.
+This is a compilation of my own strategies and tools that I used to perform at my best, and techniques I’ve learned from industry leaders and productivity trainers over the past 15 years.

 Anything from “Where can I find an optimal parking spot” to “How to maximize these 30 minutes before the next meeting” to “Is this prospect aligned with our company culture.“